MertBalkan/Path-Tool-Module/.github/README.md

 So that way I can notice the issue easier.

 <h1>Support Me</h1>
-You can support me from github sponsors and <a href="https://www.buymeacoffee.com/mertbalkan">buy me a coffe ☕</a>
+You can support me from github sponsors or <a href="https://www.buymeacoffee.com/mertbalkan">buy me a coffe ☕</a>